-What is a VA Compromise Sale?There are many reasons why a military member would want to sell a home in today's housing market.
-A permanent change of station is one reason some are motivated to sell, another is change in marital status requiring sale of the home.
-Whatever the reason, if you purchased a home using a VA loan when the market was strong, you might not have anticipated selling the home under today's conditions.
+There are many reasons why a military homeowner would want or need to sell their home in today's housing market.
+A permanent change of station (PCS) or even a change in marital status could be a few reasons requiring the sale of your home.
+Another could be a tough economic condition where you might not have anticipated financial hardship.

 Fortunately, some VA mortgage holders have an alternative called the VA compromise sale.
 If you put your home up for sale and get an offer lower than the payoff amount on the VA home loan, you can send a request to the VA for a compromise sale.
 Once the VA receives your request, a representative reviews your VA loan with the finance company.